Sherman Minton Bridge: Closure of 2011–2012

-Potential impact of tolling I-65 bridges
+Impact of Ohio River Bridges Project

 The bridge has been expected to see major increases in traffic following the completion of the Ohio River Bridges Project at the end of 2016.
 The project included repurposing the John F. Kennedy Memorial Bridge, which previously carried I-65 in both directions, for southbound traffic only; building the new Abraham Lincoln Bridge for northbound I-65 traffic; and building the Lewis and Clark Bridge to connect I-265 in the two states.
 The two I-65 crossings and the I-265 bridge are tolled to pay for the project, leaving the Sherman Minton as the only free interstate-quality river crossing in the Louisville area.
 One consultant who worked on a transportation study for the Kentucky government predicted that traffic on the Sherman Minton would increase by nearly 40% once tolling on the other bridges started.